 In many cases, these injuries and deaths could have been prevented if the driver of the other vehicle had been more attentive and careful.
 When a driver’s negligence causes an injury accident with a motorcycle, the biker or the family of a deceased person may be able to recover compensation for damages.

-Car and Truck Driver Negligence: The Most Common Cause of Crashes with Motorcycles
+Vehicle Driver Negligence: The Most Common Cause of Crashes with Motorcycles

 When a collision occurs between a motorcycle and another vehicle, it is often because the driver of the car or truck has been distracted, careless, or otherwise negligent and has failed to focus appropriate attention on others sharing the road.
 Changing lanes and making left turns are common situations where a driver violates a biker’s right of way and causes a crash.
-The National Highway Traffic Safety Administration (NHTSA) reports that 42 percent of motorcycle collisions with another vehicle are the result of a truck or car turning left into the path of a motorcycle going straight, passing, or overtaking the larger vehicle.
+The National Highway Traffic Safety Administration (NHTSA) reports that 42 percent of motorcycle collisions with another vehicle are the result of a vehicle turning left into the path of a motorcycle going straight, passing, or overtaking the larger vehicle.

 Debris, gravel, potholes, and separated tire treads create roadway hazards that may be attributable to a government department responsible for road maintenance.